johanneshilden/lets-parse/untyped-lambda-calculus/README.md

     return $ App a b
 ```

-we find that &ndash; given, for example, the application x&nbsp;y, this parser will prematurely accept x before the entire term is read.
+we find that &ndash; given, for example, the application x&nbsp;y, this parser will prematurely accept x before the entire input is read.
 We could try to fix this by placing the application parser first to give it precedence;

 ```haskell
 badterm = app <|> var <|> parens badterm <|> lambda badterm